rascol/PPS-Client/client/pps-client.md

 Measurements collected by pps-timer are written to <b>/var/local/pps-time-distrib-forming</b> and <b>/var/local/prop-delay-distrib-forming</b>.
 After 24 hours these results are transferred to <b>/var/local/pps-time-distrib</b> and <b>/var/local/prop-delay-distrib</b>.

-The pps-timer utility requires no arguments and automatically loads its kernel driver.
+The pps-timer utility requires no arguments (unless the bin resolution is changed from the default of 0.5 microseconds) and automatically loads its kernel driver.
 To run it,

 	$ sudo pps-timer